SylvainFinette/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     train/X_train.txt, train/y_train.txt, train/subject_train

 B - SELECT RELEVANT COLUMNS
-Only the features containing the string "mean" an "std" are selected thanks to grep function.
+Only features containing the string "mean" an "std" are selected, thanks to grep function.
-Then the corresponding names are modified to remove special character such as (),-, which make the names difficult to read.
+Then the corresponding names are modified to remove special character such as (),-, which can make the variable names difficult to manipulate.
 Also, uppercase are removed.
 These names are stored in a variable columns_names.

 C - ASSEMBLING OF THE DATA IN ONE SINGLE DATA SET

-lines are assembled with rbind(), to have one single dataset for test and train on the three set of variables.
+test and train lines are assembled with rbind(), to have one single dataset for each of the three types of variables (X,Y,Subjects).
-Then the X data set is truncated to select only the "mean" and "std" columns created in B (variabls columns_names) Finally, the full dataset is assembled with cbind between Subjetc, Y and X.
+Then the X data set is truncated to select only the "mean" and "std" columns created in B (defined in columns_names) Finally, all teh columns are assembled with cbind between Subjetc, Y and X.

 D - REPLACE THE ACTIVITYIF BY ITS NAME
-The name is taken from the activity_label file.
+The activity name is taken from the activity_label file.

 E - SUMMARIZE THE DATA
-The script uses the group_by function to summarize the mean values by subject_id and activity.
+The script uses the group_by function to group the values by subject_id and activity.
 The mean value for all variables is then computed by the function summarise_all.
-In the result datas set, there will therefore be 30 subjects * 6 activities = 180 lines
+In the result data set, there will therefore be 30 subjects * 6 activities = 180 lines

 F - WRITE THE DATA ON AN EXTERNAL FILE
 As specified in the instructions.